dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-* 'diff': this field MUST include a CBOR array, containing L = min(U, MAX_DIFF_BATCH) diff entries.
+* 'diff-set': this field MUST include a CBOR array, containing L = min(U, MAX_DIFF_BATCH) diff entries.
 In particular, the CBOR array is populated as follows.

    - If U <= MAX_DIFF_BATCH, these diff entries are the last series items in the collection associated with the requester, corresponding to the L most recent TRL updates pertaining to the requester.

    - If U > MAX_DIFF_BATCH, these diff entries are the eldest of the last U series items in the collection associated with the requester, as corresponding to the first L of the U most recent TRL updates pertaining to the requester.

-   The 'diff' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.
+   The 'diff-set' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.

 * 'cursor': this field MUST include a CBOR unsigned integer.
-This takes the 'index' value of the series element of the collection included as first diff entry in the 'diff' CBOR array.
+This takes the 'index' value of the series element of the collection included as first diff entry in the 'diff-set' CBOR array.
 That is, it takes the 'index' value of the series item in the collection corresponding to the most recent update pertaining to the requester and returned in this diff query response.

    Note that 'cursor' takes the same 'index' value of the last series item in the collection when U <= MAX_DIFF_BATCH.

-* 'more': this field MUST include the CBOR simple value False if U <= MAX_DIFF_BATCH, or the CBOR simple value True otherwise.
+* 'more': this field MUST include the CBOR simple value "false" (0xf4) if U <= MAX_DIFF_BATCH, or the CBOR simple value "true" (0xf5) otherwise.

-   If 'more' has value True, the requester can send a follow-up diff query request including the query parameter 'cursor', with the same value of the 'cursor' field included in this diff query response.
+   If 'more' has value "true", the requester can send a follow-up diff query request including the query parameter 'cursor', with the same value of the 'cursor' field included in this diff query response.
 As defined in {{sec-cursor-pattern-response-to-with-cursor-request}}, this would result in the Authorization Server transferring the following subset of series items as diff entries, i.e., resuming from where interrupted in the previous transfer.

 ### Cursor Specified in the Diff Query Request {#sec-cursor-pattern-response-to-with-cursor-request}